 Music is always needed in advertisements, movies, shows, games, and many other forms of entertainment.
 If you have a large amount of original material that you are interested in licensing to a company to earn commissions, apply to a few trusted music licensing companies.
 Licensing earnings can range from $500 to $50,000 per project for independent artists and musicians.

 If you're looking to share your skills with others who are growing in their music journey, look into teaching or giving private music lessons.
-Lessons are pretty flexible these days with in-house lessons, in-studio lessons, and video lessons.
-You can also get creative with the format of your teaching, delving into the content marketing side of things with options like ebooks or webinars that share your musical expertise.
+These days, lessons are pretty flexible with in-house lessons, in-studio lessons, and video lessons.
+You can also get creative with your teaching format, delving into the content marketing side of things with options like ebooks or webinars that share your musical expertise.

 Some very prestigious choirs do so well with gigs that they are able to pay choir members.
 While some choirs allow all singers to get paid, other choirs hire section leaders in a choir to sing and help other choir members with the choir music.
 Smaller musical groups like barbershop quartets, boy bands, and carolers also get paid and have a ton of fun singing.